brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 - Ideally, \< 30% of customers go for the good option, and \> 70% opt for better or best, with \> 10% going for best.
 Note that customers often avoid extremes, so going for the middle option is very common.

-- G/B/B works because instead of a single option‚Äîa yes or no decision‚Äîyou can now cater to customers that are optimizing for price (the good option), quality (the best option), or somewhere in between (the better option).
+- G/B/B works because instead of a single option—a yes or no decision—you can now cater to customers that are optimizing for price (the good option), quality (the best option), or somewhere in between (the better option).

 **Segmentation traps**